 LEARN MORE about the Revisions process >>

-The following projects and tasks are currently underway in relation to the Standard:
+The following projects and tasks are currently underway for the Standard:

 - Regional-scale Analysis of Vegetation Types of the Northern Chihuahuan Desert.
 University of New Mexico.